frzdev/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

 - `on:`
  -Purpose: Defines when the workflow will run (trigger).

-  4. Has two steps:
+   Examples:
-   - Step 1: Check out the code using `actions/checkout`
+   - When code is pushed
-   - Step 2: Print `Hello from GitHub Actions!`
+   - When a pull request is created

  Examples:
      When code is pushed